Lake Clark Bear Viewing Tour Review

 Boating, Rafting, or Kayaking in Lake Clark National Park

 Lake Clark National Park and Preserve contains three National Wild Rivers famous for float trips, rafting, kayaking, or paddling.
 Twin Lakes and Turquoise Lake are popular spots for kayaking as well.
 If you are planning this adventure, check out all the guidelines and regulations on the official park website.
+We did not use the kayak in this park because we kayaked in the Gates of Arctic National Park, and we have a glacier kayaking experience in Alaska.
+It is worth adding to the Alaska itinerary kayaking because it is a fantastic adventure.

 Alone in the Wilderness – Lake Clark in the movie